LACMIP/emu/docs/_documentation/catalogue.md

 : Any comments relating to the specimen lot's identification.
 Enter "Taxonomy verified." or "Taxonomy updated." in this field if you are simply updating the specimen's currently accepted name, but not physically/critically evaluating the specimen's true taxonomic identity.
 To be clear:
     - "Taxonomy updated." refers to new identifications that alter existing taxonomy, e.g. when a species is moved to a new genus, but the specimen was not physically examined by the identifier(s).
     - "Taxonomy verified." refers to repeat identifications that verify existing/historic identifications in the database, e.g. no taxonomic change is made to indicate the existing identification remains valid.

+{% include figure image_path="/assets/images/catalogue_identification2.png" alt="screenshot of the identification tab in the catalogue module" caption="Screenshot of the *Identifications (1)* tab of the Catalogue module.
+This example demonstrates a taxonomic verification applied to a type specimen record." %}

 ID Reference
 : A [bibliography record]({{ site.baseurl }}/documentation/bibliography/) related to the identification can be attached via this field.
 While providing this information for specimen identifications in the LACMIP stratigraphic collection is optional, it must be provided for all taxonomic updates and verifications added to type specimen records.
 Additionally, unlike in the *IP Publications* table on the *Invert.
 Paleo.* tab, the literature or resource entered into *ID Reference* does not have to refer to a specific LACMIP specimen lot by catalog or type number, just the relevant species being verified or updated.
 It is preferable to enter static/published references over dynamic/web-based resources in this field.